NCAR/DART/models/MITgcm_ocean/readme.rst

 The `MIT ocean GCM <http://mitgcm.org/>`__ version 'checkpoint59a' is the foundation of this directory.
 It was modified by Ibrahim Hoteit of Scripps for his use, and so it differs from the original distribution.

-Since the model is highly parallelized, it can be compiled with a target number of processors in mind.
-From DART's perspective, the most logical strategy is to run ``filter`` or ``perfect_model_obs`` with **async=4**: advance the model in parallel ... one ensemble member after another.
-In this mode, the same set of processors are used for the data assimilation.
-The performance of the parallel assimilation algorithm has been tested up through 64 processors, and should scale well beyond that - but it remains to be quantified.
-The scaling for the ocean model is unknown to me, but Ibrahim routinely runs with many more than 64 processors.

 As for all DART experiments, the overall design for an experiment is this: the DART program ``filter`` will read the initial conditions file, the observation sequence file, and the DART namelist to decide whether or not to advance the ocean model.
 All of the control of the execution of the ocean model is done by DART directly.
 If the model needs to be